GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/03_scaling_up.md

 ### HPC architectures

-<p>Most HPC systems follow the ideas described above of taking many computers and linking them via network switches.
-What distinguishes a high-performance computer from the computer clusters described above is:</p>
+<p>Most HPC systems follow the ideas described above of taking many computers and linking them via network switches.  described above is:</p>
 <br>

+!!! info "What distinguishes a high-performance computer from the computer clusters"

     * The number of computers/nodes
     * The strength of each individual computer/node
     * The network interconnect – this dictates the communication speed between nodes.
 The faster this speed is, the more a group of individual nodes will act like a unit.

 ### NeSI Mahuika Cluster architecture